iyer-karthik/black-tea.github.io/index.md

 Before joining the PhD program, I studied at [Tata Institute of Fundamental Research](https://www.math.tifrbng.res.in/)  where I graduated with a MSc degree in Mathematics.
 Prior to that, I did my undergraduate studies from [University of Mumbai](http://www.mu.ac.in/) where I obtained a BSc degree in Mathematics.

-I love solving problems using data science techniques.
 Please take a look at my [github](https://github.com/iyer-karthik) for my projects.
-I can be reached at <karthik2@gmx.com>
+You can connect with me on [Linkedin](https://www.linkedin.com/in/iyer-karthik/) or reach out to me at <karthik2@gmx.com>

 ---